 Alan Seeger: Instrument of Destiny at the Fondation Boghossian in Brussels.
 The third performance of the Alan Seeger Oratorio will take place at the beautiful Fondation Boghossian in Brussels.
 Stay tuned for many more performances of this piece upcoming later in the year and into 2018.

-A convocation of Anthems.
+A convocation of Anthems, and an updating of Beethoven.
 Zimmerli has been commissioned by Loïc Pierre, artistic director of Mikrocosmos, the choir that premiered the Alan Seeger Oratorio.
-The piece will use fragments of the Anthems of many countries, as well as the European Anthem, Beethoven’s Ode to Joy.
+The commission piece, completed in late December, uses fragments of the Anthems of countries from every continent in the world, the word for Joy in no fewer than 62 languages, and features and plays upon the European Anthem, Beethoven’s Ode to Joy.

 An Evening of Zimmerli and Bruch at National Sawdust.
 New Asia Society is presenting works by Max Bruch and Patrick Zimmerli, on August 27 at 4PM.
 Included on the program, which features Violist Andy Lin, pianist Kelly Lin, and clarinetist Yu-ting Cheng, will be the world premiere of Zimmerli’s Clarinet Sonata.